In this guide, you’ll learn:

 In a power clean, the bar must travel to about chest height.
 With a squat clean, the bar needs to go about as high as your belly button.

-If you’re quick with the drop, that should be enough to get underneath the bar and catch it.
+If you’re quick with the drop (to the ), that should be enough to get underneath the bar and catch it.

 This is why you rarely see the power clean used in Olympic weightlifting.
 The goal of the sport is simple: to move the most amount of weight possible.